signalfx/signalfx-collectd-plugin/README.md

   each processor?
 Default is false
 * Datapoints: would you like the plugin to send in metrics about max round trip time, plugin uptime and notification sending errors?
 Default is true.
+* ProcPath: specify an alternate `proc` path to parse for process information.
+  Default is `/proc`.
+* EtcPath: specify an alternate `etc` path to parse for os release information.
+  Default is `/etc`.

 For DogstatsD support: